 At this point…

-We generally like to remind our readers that we here at IndulgeYourPet are not medical professionals.
+We generally like to remind our readers that we at IndulgeYourPet are not medical professionals.
 We’re not doctors, and we’re certainly not veterinarians.
-All we are is a bunch of folks who really love animals and like to try and shed some light on some common conditions which could affect your loved ones.
+All we are is a bunch of folks who love animals and like to try and shed some light on common conditions that could affect your loved ones.
+So, if you think the Brucella bacteria have infected you or your dog or you might be suffering from any medical issue, QUIT READING THIS ARTICLE and see a professional!

 Our only real purpose…

-Here is this article is to simply point out yet another way your loved one could become sick or ill which is why anyone thinking about adopting an animal as a pet needs to take this responsibility very seriously because when you do, you are committing yourself to the health of this animal for its entire life!
+Here is this article points out yet another way your loved one could become sick or ill which is why anyone thinking about adopting an animal as a pet needs to take this responsibility very seriously because when you do, you are committing yourself to the health of this animal for its entire life!
 Which brings us back to….

 Diagnosis and Treatment of Canine Brucella

-Canine Brucella infection is typically diagnosed by performing a blood test called a “Rapid Slide Agglutination Test” or RAST which will usually able to detect a Brucella infection after an 8 to 12 week incubation period.
-The problem with this test is that it’s unlikely to detect a Brucella infection for at least 8 weeks meaning that your dog will likely remain a public health risk until then.
+Canine Brucella infection is typically diagnosed by performing a blood test called a “Rapid Slide Agglutination Test” or RAST which will usually able to detect a Brucella infection after an 8 to 12-week incubation period.
+The problem with this test is that it’s unlikely to see a Brucella infection for at least eight weeks meaning that your dog will likely remain a public health risk until then.

 Other tests that may also be ordered may include a:

-Depending on the purgative of your chosen doctor.
+Depending on the physic of your chosen doctor.

 The good news…